avirut/Rotera/README.md

 # Rotera
 A rolling-ball, time-scaled obstacle course game.
-For details, go to https://avirut.github.io/rotera.
+For details and to play, go to https://avirut.github.io/rotera.